mozilla-spidermonkey/jsparagus/js-quirks.md

 Not so in JavaScript.
 The input `if` matches both the terminal `if` and the nonterminal *IdentifierName*, both of which appear in the high-level grammar.
 The same goes for `target`.

-This poses a problem for table-driven parsers: they run on token ids, but the question of which token id to use for words like `if` and `target` is context-sensitive.
+This poses a deceptively difficult problem for table-driven parsers.
+Such parsers run on a stream of token-ids, but the question of which token-id to use for a word like `if` and `target` is ambiguous.
+The ambiguity can only mostly be resolved using the current parser state: there are cases like `class C { get` where the token `get` might match either literally (in the case of a getter) or as an *IdentifierName* (a method or property named `get`) in different grammatical productions.

 All keywords are conditional, but some are more conditional than others.
 The rules are inconsistent to a tragicomic extent.
 Keywords like `if`